Last updated October 2023 | Words and photos by Vietnam Coracle

 What’s more, trà đá is often free.
 A glass of iced tea arrives on the table before you’ve even taken your seat, but you won’t see it on your bill.
 So essential is trà đá that it is both present and free at almost any dining or social occasion.
 Sadly, however, this noble tradition shows signs of dying out.
 It’s now common to be charged a nominal fee (1,000vnđ–5,000vnđ) for the pleasure of a glass of iced tea in many establishments.
 It’s also fair to say that, in recent years, trà đá is perhaps a little less ubiquitous than it once was, thanks partly to the burgeoning popularity of coffee and the proliferation of cafes (not to mention the trend in trà sữa – sweet milk tea).
 But, as always with fading traditions in Vietnam, this transformation is happening faster in the big cities than the countryside.

-Disclosure: I never receive payment for anything I write: my content is always free & independent.
-I’ve written this article because I want to: I like Vietnamese iced tea & I want my readers to know about it.
-For more details, see my Disclosure & Disclaimer statements here
+*Disclosure: I never receive payment for anything I write: my content is always free and independent.
+I’ve written this guide because I want to: I like Vietnamese iced tea and I want my readers to know about it.
+For more details, see my Disclosure & Disclaimer statements and my About Page